Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Ivana Boritsi's interests lie in manipulating sweeping aspects of Borca's society, asserting her dominance amid an ever-shifting landscape of petty noble schemes.
 She isn't a spellcaster, but her insights into alchemy allow her to create chemically potent mind-altering effects.
 Ivana's chemical arsenal includes drinks that convey illusory sensations, perfumes that charm creatures, and dramatic poisons activated by innocuous secondary triggers.
 Through suggestion and by subtly exposing targets to her chemicals, Ivana convinces victims she's practically omnipotent.

 Use the poisons detailed in the "Dungeon Master's Guide" as a baseline for the effects Ivana creates and combine them with the effects of enchantment and illusion spells to design custom, nonmagical toxins for her.
-The [[/5.
-Mechanics/Items/Ivanas Whisper (VRGR).md|following example]] combines an inhaled poison and the [[/5.
-Mechanics/Spells/Dream.md|dream]] spell, creating a tool Ivana uses to manipulate her agents.
+The [[5.
+Mechanics\Items\Ivanas Whisper (VRGR).md|following example]] combines an inhaled poison and the [[5.
+Mechanics\Spells\Dream.md|dream]] spell, creating a tool Ivana uses to manipulate her agents.

 ### Ivan's Intrigues